 Does Proton VPN log my activity when using the Edge extension?

 Proton VPN advertises a no-logs policy, meaning it does not log user activity.
 Location data is minimized, and there are privacy protections designed to protect your identity.
+K-edge connected VPN for secure online privacy and fast performance: setup, benefits, and best practices 2026

 Which protocols are available in Proton VPN when using Edge via the extension?